The Velvelettes were an all girl vocal ensemble, who were signed to Motown Records during the 1960's.

 Mildred is a Registered Nurse, and a college instructor.

-Bertha holds a Doctorate in Education and teaches in the Flint Public School System.
+Bertha held a Doctorate in Education and teached in the Flint Public School System.

 Norma is Director of Sales for a major hotel chain.